An insight into interpretation of the Load average graph and metrics on the Smoothwall.

 System Resource Monitor

-In short, if the load average is consistently significantly higher than the number of cores in the system, the system can be stressed for resources.
+The rule of thumb is that if the load average is consistently significantly higher than the number of cores in the system, the system can be stressed for resources.
 If the load average is at the same number of cores or close, then the system is doing fine.
-For example; a dual core system with a load average of 0.5 does not have any processes waiting and is handling everything with no delays.
+For example, a dual core system with a load average of 0.5 doesn't have any processes waiting and is handling everything with no delays.
 A dual core system with a load average of 10 (8 higher than the number of cores) is being taxed the average should show if this is just a spike (in which case it's OK) or a continuous load.